-I am particularly influenced by Dr Irvin D. Yalom in my approach to Psychotherapy and have special interests in human development, sexuality and gender as they impact on all therapeutic and supervisory dynamics.
+I am particularly influenced by Dr Irvin D. Yalom in my approach to Psychotherapy and have special interests in human development, sexuality and gender and cultural diversity, as they impact on all therapeutic and supervisory dynamics.

 - Assessing clients, including risk issues (self harm, suicidal ideation, eating problems, abuse and neglect).